 Any other site-specific conditions or observations relevant to the functioning of the product.

-5. The Regional Water Boards may use site-specific information to require additional sampling and monitoring to confirm the toxicological requirements are being met and to ensure there are no adverse impacts to waters of the United States.
+D.5.
+The Regional Water Boards may use site-specific information to require additional sampling and monitoring to confirm the toxicological requirements are being met and to ensure there are no adverse impacts to waters of the United States.

 E. Passive Treatment Reporting Requirements

-.
-The discharger using passive treatment shall comply with the reporting requirements of the General Order and all other applicable Attachments.
+E.1.
+The discharger using passive treatment shall comply with the reporting requirements of the General Permit’s Order and all other applicable Attachments.

-2. The Passive Treatment Plan shall be electronically certified and submitted through SMARTS 14 days prior to passive treatment use.
+E.2.
+The Passive Treatment Plan shall be electronically certified and submitted through SMARTS 14 days prior to passive treatment use.
 A copy shall be available on-site during active construction.
 The Passive Treatment Plan shall be updated in accordance with the SWPPP update schedule specified in the Standard Provisions of this General Permit (Section VI).

-3. The discharger shall ensure that all passive treatment application checklists are kept with the Passive Treatment Plan in accordance with Section VI.G in the Order.
+E.3.
+The discharger shall ensure that all passive treatment application checklists are kept with the Passive Treatment Plan in accordance with Section VI.F in the Order.